yannickoo/menu_link_attributes/README.md

 ## Installation

 1. Install the module the [drupal way](https://www.drupal.org/documentation/install/modules-themes/modules-8)
-2. Go to Menus and click *Available attributes* tab
-3. Customize attributes
-3. Save configuration
-4. Edit menu link and add attributes
+2. Edit a menu item and edit attributes
+3. Add more attributes if needed on configuration page

 ## Contributing